 Position several CTA buttons: Don’t only include one CTA button.
-Experiment with placement of multiple CTA buttons across your newsletter.
+Experiment with the placement of multiple CTA buttons across your newsletter.
 Usually, CTA buttons are placed at the bottom of the newsletter.
-But there is nothing wrong by placing another CTA button in the middle of the newsletter.
+But there is nothing wrong with placing another CTA button in the middle of the newsletter.
 It all comes down to A/B testing the click-through rates.

 Takeaway: Always A/B test your CTA buttons.
-What works for someone else, might not necessarily work for you.
+What works for someone else might not necessarily work for you.

-BEST TIME TO SEND EMAIL
+BEST TIME TO SEND AN EMAIL

 But hey, when is actually the best time to send an email campaign?
 It all depends on the content of your email, whether your audience checks their email on desktop or mobile, and what business you are in.
-For example, if you are in the entertainment business weekends would work best for informing your audience about a specific event.
+For example, if you are in the entertainment business, weekends would work best for informing your audience about a specific event.
 If you are in e-commerce and aiming to sell a product, the best time could be during lunch times or late afternoons after work, as your recipients have more time to actually digest the offer and most likely will make a purchase.
-If you are targeting the youths with a newsletter campaign, then any time of the day could be effective, because youths today are pretty much connected 24/7 to the net.
+If you are targeting the youths with a newsletter campaign, then any time of the day could be effective because youths today are pretty much connected 24/7 to the net.

-But actually, it depends on many variables as seen in the picture on the right (click on the picture to see the full graphic).
+But actually, it depends on many variables, as seen in the picture on the right (click on the picture to see the full graphic).

 Takeaway: It all comes down to knowing your audience and studying your A/B open rates to optimize your email send outs in the best possible way.

 No matter how good your newsletter content is, your emails need to get opened first.
-In part 2 of this article we’ll talk about the importance of a good subject line and you’ll find out how easy is it to make your email campaigns more effective.
+In part 2 of this article, we’ll talk about the importance of a good subject line, and you’ll find out how easy it is to make your email campaigns more effective.

-Make sure you check our blog regularly and don’t forget to subscribe to our emails.
+Make sure you check our blog regularly, and don’t forget to subscribe to our emails.